Asian Zucchini and Shrimp Stir-fry

-Zucchini and shrimp stir-fry is one of my favorite zucchini recipe…the reason is simple: it’s so easy to make, takes just about 15 minutes, and the end result is just so tasty and refreshing.
+Zucchini and shrimp stir-fry is one of my favorite zucchini recipe.
+The reason is simple: it’s so easy to make, takes just about 15 minutes, and the end result is just so tasty and refreshing.
 Plus, it’s so light and healthy.
 It provides low carb and high protein.

 This Zucchini and Shrimp Stir-Fry recipe is also versatile as you can throw in some mushrooms and carrots.
 Whichever way you go, you are sure to LOVE this wonderful dish.
 Enjoy!

 What Dishes to Serve with This Recipe?

 For a wholesome meal and easy weeknight dinner, I recommend the following recipes.

 For more great recipes like this, sign up for our newsletter.
 We’ll send daily recipes you’ll love!

 - 1 1/2 tablespoons oil